JohnMcPhail/Final-Project-John-McPhail/FEEDBACK.md

 This feedback is organized by the grading categories you listed: repo organization, data, script, README, and visualizations.
 It also includes additional comments and an overall summary.

+Note: you (the instructor) indicated the grading environment now includes all required dependencies.
+The feedback below focuses on what the repo itself should do to be portable and reproducible regardless of environment.

 ## Repo Organization

 **What’s strong**